 All of us, at least occasionally, find ourselves in a place with little or no cell phone reception.
 You have a serious problem if that place happens to be your home or apartment, or your workspace.

-This post offers some suggestions to help boost your iPhone signal when you’re in a poor reception area.
+This post offers some suggestions for how to boost your iPhone signal when you’re in a poor reception area, no matter which type of iPhone you have.

 There are two main causes for bad cell coverage.
 Either you are (a) too far from the signal source (the cell tower), and/or (b) there is something, or maybe many things, between you and the tower blocking the signal.